 Are millennials today more likely to live in and near downtowns or withdraw to outer neighborhoods?
-Population dynamics are always shifting in the nation’s biggest cities, and millennials have a lot to do with it, as they are about to become the largest generation in recent history.
+Population dynamics are always shifting in the nation’s biggest cities, and the millennial population has a lot to do with it, as they are about to become the largest generation in recent history.
 The expectation is that this generation that values experiences more than material possessions prefers vibrant, walkable city neighborhoods where things are happening.
-Plus, with jobs increasingly relocating to urban cores and Generation Y making up most of the labor force, the residential areas in and near urban downtowns appear to be an increasingly popular choice.
+Plus, with jobs increasingly relocating to urban cores and Generation Y making up most of the labor force, the best zip codes in and near urban downtowns appear to be an increasingly popular choice.
 But does the data confirm these trends?

-Adjacent zip codes 90014 and 90013 in the heavily gentrified DTLA are the top two up-and-coming millennial hot-spots in the U.S., with spikes in the share of millennials of 91% and 60%, respectively, in a 5-year period.
+Adjacent zip codes 90014 and 90013 in the heavily gentrified DTLA are the top two up-and-coming millennial hot-spots in the U.S., with spikes in the percentage of millennial population of 91% and 60%, respectively, in a 5-year period.
 While gentrification hasn’t yet fully stepped into Skid Row (90013), a few blocks in the neighborhood have yielded to new development.

 On the East Coast, Lower Manhattan zip code 10282 has the third highest influx of millennial population, up 54.5% over 5 years.
 This zip code covers Battery Park City in the Manhattan’s business district, a premium location for those young professionals who can afford it, as it is the most expensive zip code for renters in the U.S.

 Millennials in Portland, OR are moving to 97232 (Kerns/Laurelhurst).
 The area has registered a 52% increase in its share of millennial population between 2011 and 2016, the fourth most significant change in the U.S. The fifth highest spike in millennials took place in zip code 10069 in Lincoln Square, Manhattan, with an increase of 48%.